lammps/lammps/doc/src/Run_basics.rst

 This can also be done via the :doc:`package <package>` command or via the :doc:`-pk command-line switch <Run_options>` which invokes the package command.
-See the :doc:`package <package>` command or :doc:`Speed <Speed>` doc pages for more details about which accelerator packages and which commands support multi-threading.
+See the :doc:`package <package>` command or the :doc:`doc pages on accelerating performance <Speed>` for more details about which accelerator packages and which commands support multi-threading.

 ----------